 - Racing heart

 - Heavy sweating

 If you have decided you want to quit and are experiencing withdrawal symptoms, it can be extremely difficult to overcome the discomfort alone.
 Withdrawal symptoms often keep people stuck in an addictive cycle where they keep using just to avoid the discomfort of not using.
-There are medical detoxes available to you that are trained in drug withdrawal.
+There are medical detoxes available to you that are trained in substance use disorders.
 They will not only keep you from going back to using the substance but can also lessen the discomfort you are experiencing.

-If you do make it through withdrawal, it is important that you recognize that just because your body has physically withdrawn from the substances you are not free from your addiction.
+If you do make it through withdrawal, it is important that you recognize that just because your body has physically withdrawn from the substances, you are not free from your addiction.
 Remember, drug and alcohol use is a symptom of an internal condition that needs to be treated.
-Seeking out treatment after you have detoxed your body and gone through withdrawal is paramount to you staying sober because you will begin treating this internal condition that causes you to use in the first place.
-But you have to get help if you want to protect yourself from ever going through this again.
+Seeking out treatment after you have detoxed your body and have gone through withdrawal is paramount for long-term sobriety because you will begin treating this internal condition that caused you to use in the first place.
+You have to get help if you want to protect yourself from ever going through this again.

-We know.
-Withdrawal sucks.
-It is unpleasant and uncomfortable.
-And if you are addicted, we hope you only have to go through it once.
-The way you will ensure that is by getting medical help for your withdrawal symptoms through a drug and alcohol rehab detox and then treating your internal condition by seeking out drug treatment.
+Withdrawal is unpleasant, miserable and uncomfortable.
+If you are addicted to drugs or alcohol, we hope you only have to go through it once.
+The way you will ensure that is by getting medical help for your withdrawal symptoms through a drug and alcohol rehab with mental health therapy.
 If you want to learn more, call us today at GateHouse Treatment.

 If you or a loved one are suffering from substance use withdrawals and are looking for treatment, we can help!